fbpx

 Jonah, frustrated that God has spared the undeserving, sulks under a kikayon, a caper bush.
 Perhaps the shrub is an inversion of God’s call to Moses to lead a salvation, emerging from a bush that burned.

 Jonah’s response to God’s declaration of His mercy towards the Ninevites, “and should not I have pity on Nineveh, that great city …?” is left unanswered in the text.
 But the rabbis made it clear that at least one party to Jonah’s mission to Nineveh, though not the one that had emerged from the fish, had emerged from the depths spiritually reborn.
-After all, Pharaoh had been spared at the sea — the tyrannical monarch had become a model penitent, revealed as a model for all those seeking a second chance.
+After all, Pharaoh had been spared at the sea — the tyrannical monarch had become a model penitent, revealed as an example for all those seeking a second chance.

 Rabbi Dr. Stuart Halpern is Senior Adviser to the Provost of Yeshiva University and Deputy Director of Y.U.’s Straus Center for Torah and Western Thought.
 His books include “The Promise of Liberty: A Passover Haggada,” which examines the Exodus story’s impact on the United States, “Esther in America,” “Gleanings: Reflections on Ruth” and “Proclaim Liberty Throughout the Land: The Hebrew Bible in the United States.”